cogo79/Get-Trailer/README.md

 After you have cloned this repository "cd" in to it in the terminal and run "npm install".

+And then to start the server, type "npm start" in the terminal.

 To test the server you can run the following command in the terminal: curl -H Content-Type:application/json -X POST -d '{"trailer":"https://content.viaplay.se/pc-se/film/ted-2-2015"}' http://localhost:3000/trailer